-- Provide them with the EPP code you copied from the Transfer EPP tab.
+- Please provide them with the EPP code you copied from the Transfer EPP tab.

 - Follow any additional steps and/or validation they require.

-Domain transfers can take up to five days to complete.
+Transfers between domains may take up to five days to complete.
 However, you can expedite the process by manually approving the transfer once it's pending.

-- Click the Domains tab from the side navigation menu to the left.
+- Click the Domain Name tab from the side navigation menu to the left.